Katsina Collates Citizens’ Needs in 361 Wards for 2026 Budget - THISDAYLIVE

 Katsina Collates Citizens’ Needs in 361 Wards for 2026 Budget

-The one-day need assessment, which was held simultaneously across the wards on Thursday, aimed at deepening citizens’ participatory budgeting and inclusive governance in the state.
+The one-day need assessment, which was held simultaneously across the wards yesterday, was aimed at deepening citizens’ participatory budgeting and inclusive governance in the state.

 Speaking at a session in Kankara, the state Deputy Governor, Hon.
 Faruk Lawal, reiterated the state government’s commitment to citizens’ participatory budgeting, accountability and transparent governance.